CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Proposed Approach

 \subsection{Time-aware Adjustment}

 Next, given the labels and their relevance scores from the zero-shot XML model, the time-aware adjustment component modifies the relevance scores.
 We observe that vulnerabilities in the same time range are more likely to affect the same versions of the libraries.
 Thus, \tool{} uses a strategy to prioritize versions of libraries that have been recently affected by vulnerabilities.
-As seen in Algorithm \ref{alg:Time-aware adjustment}, \tool{}'s time-aware adjustment component uses two steps to modify the relevance scores: a step to favor newer library versions (lines 2--4) and a step to add a recency bias (lines 5--7).
+In Algorithm \ref{alg:Time-aware adjustment}, \tool{}'s time-aware adjustment component uses two steps to modify the relevance scores: favor newer library versions (lines 2--4) and add a recency bias (lines 5--7).

 These two steps use a version store and a cache.
 The \textbf{version store} tracks the different versions of each library.
 Given a version of a library, the version store returns the list of labels corresponding to newer versions of the library, sorted in descending order by their versions (i.e., newest versions first).